What is Sri Yukteswar Giri?

 Where to encounter his line in the index

-The index does not hold a row recorded under Yukteswar's own name — The Holy Science exists in print but no recording or extended interview is available in the corpus, and what remains of his teaching has been carried into the Western record largely through his disciple's voice.
-The lineage is in the index through that disciple.
-Yogananda's *Autobiography of a Yogi* is the principal Western-facing document of the entire transmission, with several extended chapters devoted specifically to Yukteswar — the first meeting at Serampore, the ten years of residential training, the encounters with Lahiri Mahasaya's other disciples, the death scene and the reported reappearance — and remains the standard English-language source for the figure.
-Nisargadatta Maharaj's *I Am That* approaches the same question — the recognition the kriyā curriculum is engineered to provoke — from the parallel non-dual lineage rather than the kriyā one, with Bombay's working life as its setting instead of the Serampore ashram's; the structural overlap with Yukteswar's Holy Science claim is precise even where the vocabulary differs.
-Ram Dass is the index's contemporary voice for the parallel bhakti current the same north-Indian devotional landscape produced; the dynastic distinction between kriyā and bhakti lineages was less hard-edged in nineteenth-century Bengal than later Western reception has tended to assume.
-Sadhguru's longer-form lectures, his book *Inner Engineering: A Yogi's Guide to Joy* and the *Inner Engineering Online* course treat disciplined inner technique as a curriculum to be done rather than as a heritage object — a different lineage (Śaiva yogic, southern India, distinct from the Bengali stream Yukteswar carried) but a comparable insistence that the recognition the practice is engineered to provoke is reproducible by anyone willing to do the work.
+The index holds no item recorded under Yukteswar's own name.
+The Holy Science exists in print but no recording or extended interview survives in the corpus, and what remains of his teaching has reached the Western record mainly through his disciple's voice.
+The lineage enters the index through that disciple.
+Yogananda's *Autobiography of a Yogi* is the main Western-facing document of the whole transmission.
+It devotes several extended chapters to Yukteswar: the first meeting at Serampore, the ten years of training, encounters with Lahiri Mahasaya's other disciples, the death scene and the reported reappearance.
+It remains the standard English-language source for the figure.
+Nisargadatta Maharaj's *I Am That* approaches the same question from the parallel non-dual lineage rather than the kriyā one, with Bombay's working life as the setting in place of the Serampore ashram; the structural overlap with Yukteswar's Holy Science argument is precise even where the vocabulary differs.
+Ram Dass is the index's contemporary voice for the parallel bhakti current from the same north-Indian devotional landscape.
+The distinction between kriyā and bhakti lineages was less fixed in nineteenth-century Bengal than later Western reception tends to assume.
+Sadhguru's longer-form lectures, his book *Inner Engineering: A Yogi's Guide to Joy* and the Inner Engineering Online course treat disciplined inner technique as a curriculum to be practised rather than a heritage object.
+The lineage is different, Śaiva yogic and southern Indian rather than the Bengali stream Yukteswar carried, but the insistence that the recognition practice is built to provoke is reproducible by anyone willing to do the work.

 What he isn't